What’s In Your Water? Part 1

 Photo from Pixabay.

-Before we were married, my husband and I both spent years “chasing the carrot,” meaning trying to get an education, get a job and advance to a career, and then gain higher income.
+Before we were married, my husband and I both spent years “chasing the carrot,” meaning trying to get an education, get a job, advance to a career, and then gain a higher income.
 All to improve our quality of life.
 But deep down we have always questioned this American way of living.
 We don’t want to wait until we retire to do the things we enjoy.
-At retirement age, we will both be 65 or 70, and we may not be able to travel, hike, kayak, or take long walks on the beach.
+At retirement age, we will both be 70, and we may not be able to travel, hike, kayak, or take long walks on the beach.
 I mean, I hope we can, but there’s no guarantee.

 Budget Cuts